Kawoogie/debounce_interrupt/README.md

 - Debounces a switch connected to a specified pin.
 - Triggers a callback function when the switch state is stable. - Configurable debounce time.

-- The `DebounceLib.h` and `DebounceLib.cpp` files contain the split library code with detailed Doxygen-style comments.
+- The `DebounceIntrptLib.h` and `DebounceIntrptLib.cpp` files contain the split library code with detailed Doxygen-style comments.
 - The `README.md` file provides a description of the library, installation instructions, usage example, API documentation, and license information, formatted for posting on GitHub.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>